opendaylight/docs/docs/documentation.rst

 ^^^^^^^^^^^^^^^^^^

-If you want to import a project underneath the documentation project so that the docs can be kept in the separate repo, you can do it by using the ``git submodule add`` command as follows::
+If you want to import a project underneath the documentation project so that the docs can be kept in the separate repository, you can do it by using the ``git submodule add`` command as follows::

   git submodule add -b master ../integration/packaging docs/submodules/integration/packaging